Radschool Association Magazine - Vol 31 Page 16 |

 Perhaps we will find a stitch-by-stitch demolition of climate science in his book, as promised?
 No such luck.
 The arguments that Plimer advances in the 503 pages and 2311 footnotes in Heaven and Earth are nonsense.
 The book is largely a collection of contrarian ideas and conspiracy theories that are rife in the blogosphere.
 The writing is rambling and repetitive; the arguments flawed and illogical.

-He recycles a graph, without attribution, from Martin Durkin's Great Global Warming Swindle documentary, neglecting even to make the changes that Durkin made following an outcry over the fact that the past two The Great Global Warming Swindledecades of temperature measurements had been mysteriously deleted.
+He recycles a graph, without attribution, from Martin Durkin's Great Global Warming Swindle documentary, neglecting even to make the changes that Durkin made following an outcry over the fact that the past two decades of temperature measurements had been mysteriously deleted.
 Plimer claims that scientists such as himself, who do not agree with the consensus, are labelled deniers, "yet their scientific doubts are not addressed".
 Nothing could be further from the truth.
 All of Plimer's arguments have been addressed ad nauseam by patient climate scientists on websites or in the literature.
+To appreciate the errors in Plimer's book you don't have to be a climate scientist.
+For example, take the measurement of the global average CO2 concentration in the atmosphere.
+This is obviously important, so scientists measure it with great care at many locations across the world.

 Precision measurements have been made daily since 1958 at Mauna Loa Observatory in Hawaii, a mountain-top site with a clear airflow unaffected by local pollution.
 The data is in excellent agreement with ice cores from several sites in Antarctica and Greenland.
 Thousands of scientific papers have been written on the topic, hundreds of scientists are involved from many independent research groups.